 - 1 sheet puff pastry , warmed to room temperature

 - Preheat the oven to 350 degrees.
 Line a baking sheet with parchment paper.

 - Peel, core and shred the apples.
 In a mixing bowl, mix together the apple shreds, brown sugar, cinnamon and salt.

 - Cut the puff pastry into four quarters.
 Dust a cutting board with flour.
 Using a floured rolling pin, roll out each square of puff pastry until about doubled in size.
 Divide the apple mixture evenly among the four squares, spooning into the center.
 Fold the dough over diagonally and press the edges to seal.
 Transfer to the baking sheet.
 Using a fork, press the edges again to seal.

-- If desired, brush lightly with water and sprinkle with course sugar or a course sugar/cinnamon mixture.
+- If desired, brush lightly with water and sprinkle with coarse sugar or a coarse sugar/cinnamon mixture.